Explore newly available specimens. New material added regularly.

 Step-by-step process

-2. Add Microbial Inoculants: Introduce a quality microbial inoculant.
+2. Add microbial inoculants: Introduce a quality microbial inoculant.
 This step is critical for replicating the holobiont (plant + microbe) relationship seen in the wild.
 By populating the biochar with the right biology, you enable the plant to utilize mineral-bound moisture and nutrients, a process essential for the survival of the most extreme Atacama ecotypes.
+Only use inoculants appropriate for xeric, low-organic substrates.
+If no such product is available, skip the inoculant entirely and proceed with the mineral charge alone.
+Substituting an agricultural microbial product is worse than omitting this step, as it introduces organisms adapted to high-moisture, high-fertility conditions that are incompatible with Copiapoa root zone ecology.

-3. Soak the Biochar: Submerge biochar and stir daily for 3–5 days to ensure even distribution and aeration.
+3. Soak the biochar: Use crushed raw biochar in the 1-5mm particle range.
+Submerge and stir daily for 3-5 days to ensure even distribution and aeration.

-5. Mix into Soil: Use charged biochar at 5% of total soil volume; it stabilizes the ecosystem and buffers nutrients.
+5. Mix into soil: Use charged biochar at 2-5% of total soil volume.
+It stabilizes the ecosystem and buffers nutrients.

 Charged biochar should have the texture of damp ground coffee beans rather than wet soil.
 It should feel slightly cool and friable, with no free water or glossy sheen.
 When prepared this way, it can be stored indefinitely in a sealed container without loss of function.
 If it dries out, the biochar itself remains structurally intact and can be fully reconditioned by rehydration and re-aeration.